endlos99/xdt99/MANUAL.md

 format.
 Following Unix conventions, `-p` is equivalent to combining parameters `-e` and `-o "-"`.

+File names given by `-e` may be glob patterns containing wildcards `*` and `?`.
+This will extract all files matching the given pattern.

+	$ xdm99.py work.dsk -e "HELLO-*"

+Note that you may have to quote your glob pattern to prevent your shell from expanding the pattern prematurely.

-Note that extracting files will yield the file contents only.
+Extracting files will yield the file contents only.
 In order to retain file meta data about file type and record length, use the TIFiles format described below.

 ### Manipulating Disks